American Union Against Militarism: Activities

-Activities included lobbying, publishing, a lecture campaign, and the establishment of a Civil Liberties Bureau.
-Out of this grew the National Civil Liberties Bureau which later became the American Civil Liberties Union.
+Activities included lobbying, publishing, a lecture campaign, and the establishment of a civil liberties bureau.
+Out of this grew the National Civil Liberties Bureau (NCLB), which later became the American Civil Liberties Union (ACLU).

 In 1919, the organization was subpoenaed by the New York legislature's Joint Legislative Committee to Investigate Seditious Activities, popularly known as the Lusk Committee, which considered the organization's efforts and pacifist ties to be a vehicle for socialist and communist propaganda.

 Most notable actions were their work in the effort to avert war with Mexico in 1916 and the encouragement of opposition to peacetime conscription following World War I. The office was raided by the government and AUAM publications were sometimes stopped by the postal authorities but the organization continued despite these actions.

 The group was also known for a time as the American Union for a Democratic Peace and the League for an American Peace.
 It ceased operations in 1922.